journy-io/web-types/README.md

 #### Trigger an event

-ð Use past tense for event names
+💡 Use past tense for event names

 ```ts
 // User events